US STOCKS-Dow, S&P hit records in volatile trading

 * Whole Foods rallies in bright spot for market

-NEW YORK, Nov 6 U.S. stocks edged up in a volatile session on Thursday, with the Dow and S&P 500 hitting fresh records on an indication that the European Central Bank would take more policy action if needed to boost a struggling euro zone economy.
+NEW YORK, Nov 6 U.S. stocks edged up in a volatile session on Thursday as an indication that Europe would step in with additional stimulus in the case of weak economic conditions boosted cyclical shares, though some lackluster tech results kept a lid on gains.

-Major indexes fluctuated between positive and negative territory throughout the day.
-Cyclical shares, ones tied to the pace of economic growth, were among the strongest.
-Technology shares, however, fell as weak results from Qualcomm pressured chipmakers.
+Major indexes fluctuated between positive and negative territory; the S&P 500 fell as much as 0.4 percent before rising as much as 0.2 percent, inching up to another record high.

-ECB President Mario Draghi indicated support for additional measures to support the euro zone economy, if necessary, and said the ECB governing council was unanimous in its commitment to using unconventional measures.
+European Central Bank President Mario Draghi indicated support for additional measures to support the euro zone economy, if necessary, and said the ECB governing council was unanimous in its commitment to using additional unconventional measures to support the economy.

-The market's two biggest defensive sectors, telecom and utilities, were the weakest on the day, off 1.1 and 1.5 percent respectively.
+The market's two biggest defensive sectors, telecom and utilities, were the weakest on the day, with both off about 1.3 percent.
+Cyclical groups, which are tied to the pace of economic growth, advanced.
 Industrial shares rose 1 percent as the strongest sector of the day.

+"The European economy is getting worse, but Draghi presented a united front and said we can expect more action if necessary," said Michael O'Rourke, chief market strategist at JonesTrading in Greenwich, Connecticut.

-Qualcomm Inc pressured the tech sector, slumping 11.4 percent to $68.44 a day after it said an antitrust investigation and problems collecting royalties could harm its business in China next year.
-Orbitz Worldwide fell 6.8 percent to $7.90 following its results.
+Qualcomm Inc pressured the tech sector, slumping 12 percent to $68.30 a day after it said an antitrust investigation and problems collecting royalties could harm its business in China next year.
+It also disclosed new regulatory investigations in the United States and Europe and reported results.
+Orbitz Worldwide fell 6.7 percent to $7.91 following its results.

-Genworth Financial plummeted 37 percent to $8.83 in heavy trading, its biggest one-day drop since November 2008 during the financial crisis.
+Genworth Financial plummeted 36 percent to $9 in heavy trading, its biggest one-day drop since November 2008 during the financial crisis.
+The selloff came a day after it unexpectedly swung to a massive loss in its latest quarter.
 Tom McInerney, Genworth's chief executive, said he was "very disappointed" by the results of its U.S. life insurance division.

 * Dow flat, S&P up 0.01 pct, Nasdaq up 0.04 pct (Adds details, updates prices)